AliMuhammad229/AI_106394/Project/README.md

 # Description: How we Achieved each Task?

-In this project, we implement four classification techniques
+In this project, we implement four classifications techniques

  1. Multinomial Naïve Bayes